PetruLucan/PetruLucan.github.io/README.md

 # PetruLucan.github.io
-Online certificate to atest that I graduated a JavaScript course with theKIT included inside a part of my work done during the duration of the course.
+Online certificate to atest that I graduated a JavaScript course with theKIT<br>
+included inside a part of my work done during the duration of the course.